Part of the SNAP-Ed Strategies & Interventions Toolkit.*

 The Toolbox lessons were pilot tested to the target audience, mostly with Latinas in San Diego area, prior to its publication.
 The findings showed that the lessons were clear and easily understood by the target audience.
 Moreover, the findings showed that the lessons were linguistically and culturally-appropriate and had educational value.

-Available in Chinese, Hmong, Spanish, and Vietnamese upon request.
+Available in Chinese, Hmong, and Spanish.
 Previous version titled "Fruit, Vegetable, and Physical Activity Toolbox", available at http://www.network-toolbox.cdph.ca.gov/en/index.html.
 Comments based on previous version: The main components of the kit include a binder containing lessons on nutrition, physical activity and community empowerment, handouts, and an evaluation tool.
 Other resources incorporated in the kit include a poster, Produce Guide, fruit and vegetable recommendation tool, fruit/vegetable/physical activity playing cards, a CD, DVDs, and pamphlets.

 The curriculum begins with two key lessons that focus on the recommended daily amount of fruits and vegetables, and recommended amount of physical activity for adults.
 These lessons are followed by seven nutrient lessons, a community empowerment lesson, six physical activity lessons, reproducible educational handouts, and an evaluation.
 The physical activity lessons incorporate various low cost exercises.
 Physical activity handouts include exercise and dance explanations with pictures.
 Also, the Seasonality Guide includes information specific to the state of California.